bPratyush/Machine-Learning/README.md

 # Machine Learning
-This repo aims to cover topics learnt from www.learnpytorch.io, stylizing based on my comments, and trying out new models.
+This repo aims to cover all the topics I have learned while studying Machine Learning.

-**I have also made some random projects.
-Check them out!**
+**I have also done some random projects.
+Do Check them out!**